 Judges decide family cases on their own without a jury.
 They make decisions using the family law rules and laws and the evidence you give.
 There are Family Law Rules that tell you what is needed at every step in a court case.
 Rule 23 Evidence and trial tells you how to prepare for your trial and how to give your evidence.

-Judges make decisions using a test called the balance of probabilities.
+Judges make decisions using a test called the .
 This means that your evidence has to be more believable than your partner’s evidence.

 Judges are neutral and impartial.
 They don’t take sides and can’t give you legal advice.